 - 72 Places to Promote Your Kindle Book When it’s Free

-- Get Nicklas’ Kindle course on Udemy for free!
+- Get Nicklas’ Kindle course on Udemy for free! [link inactive as of 2018]

 What do you think of this strategy?
 Could you build a little Kindle portfolio into your overall side hustle strategy?
 Like Nicklas explains, the upfront costs aren’t huge, but can generate some pretty nice royalty income for months and maybe even years down the road.